The Invincible: Commentary

 The novel turns into an analysis of the relationship between different life domains, and their place in the Universe.
 In particular, it is an imaginary experiment to demonstrate that evolution may not necessarily lead to dominance by intellectually superior life forms.

 The plot also involves a philosophical dilemma, juxtaposing the values of humanity and the efficiency of mechanical insects.
+Jarzębski comments that the novel demonstrates that the advantage of humans is not in the ability to annihilate the enemy but in the "ability to stop", to overcome the Darwinian instinct of struggle for an advantage.

-Theodore Sturgeon praised The Invincible as "sf in the grand tradition", saying "The Science is hard.
+Theodore Sturgeon praised The Invincible as "SF in the grand tradition", saying "The science is hard.
 The descriptions are vivid and powerful."

-This idea of an "ultimate weapon system" was finalized by Lem in his fictitious review "Weapon Systems of the Twenty First Century or The Upside-down Evolution".
+The idea of an "ultimate weapon system" was finalized by Lem in his 1983/1986 fictitious review "Weapon Systems of the Twenty First Century or The Upside-down Evolution".
+The themes of microrobots and smart dust from his faux review were used verbatim in his 1985 novel Peace on Earth, where Ijon Tichy reads chapters from the (faux) book.